Viv Richards: Autobiographies

-Viv Richards, with David Foot, wrote an autobiography titled Viv Richards, in 1979.
+Richards, with David Foot, wrote an autobiography titled Viv Richards, in 1979.

 In 1991, Richards published a second autobiography entitled Hitting Across the Line.
 In the book, Richards describes how his whole life revolved around sports, cricket in particular.
 Of special interest is his technique, expressed by the title of the book.
 To hit across the line of the ball is considered taboo, and dangerously risky.
-However, Richards' explanation of the conditions in which he played cricket in Antigua as a child, explains how this technique came to be.
+However, Richards's explanation of the conditions in which he played cricket in Antigua as a child, explains how this technique came to be.

 Achievements

 Statistical summary

-In his Test career, he scored 8,540 runs in 121 Test matches at an average of 50.23 (including 24 centuries).
-Richards also scored 5 centuries in World Series Cricket between 1977 and 1979.
+In his Test career, Richards scored 8,540 runs in 121 Test matches at an average of 50.23 (including 24 centuries).
+He also scored 5 centuries in World Series Cricket between 1977 and 1979.
 These are not recognised by the ICC as "official" Test centuries.
 Richards won 27 of 50 matches as a Test captain, and lost only 8.
 He is also the scorer of the equal second fastest-ever Test century, from just 56 balls against England in Antigua during the 1986 tour.
 He hit 84 sixes in Test cricket.
 His highest innings of 291 is equal seventh (along with Ramnaresh Sarwan) on the list of West Indies' highest individual scores.

+In ODIs, Richards scored 6721 runs in 187 matches at an average of 47 and strike rate of 90.20, including 11 centuries and 45 fifties.
+He was well ahead of his era in ODIs.
+For reference, during the period in which he played one-day internationals (from his first game to the last), the batting average in ODIs for the top seven batsmen was 29.38, while the average strike rate was a mere 65.96.